VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 ```

 Where `exprX` is one of the supported math expressions mentioned below, while `resultNameX` is the name of the field to store the calculated result to.
 The `as` keyword is optional.
 The result name can be omitted.
-In this case the result is stored to a field with the name equal to string represenation
+In this case the result is stored to a field with the name equal to string representation
 of the corresponding math expression.

 `exprX` may reference `resultNameY` calculated before the given `exprX`.